Manufacture of wooden houses

 Poiana Construct House

-Construction on lamellar beam structure.
+Glulam frame constructions.
 Lamellar beams (glulam) are very strong and elastic.
-They are made by gluing several layers of wood together along the grain.
-Glulam structures have a very high load-bearing capacity, allowing the construction of large open spaces without strength problems.
+They are made by gluing together several layers of wood, laid along the grain.
+Glulam structures have a very high load-bearing capacity, making it possible to build large open spaces without strength problems.
 One manufacturer of such structures is Technical Switzerland.
-Details of a lamellar beam construction they made in Mamaia can be found at here.
+Details about a construction of lamellar beams made by them in Mamaia can be found here here.

 Schweiz Technique in Mamaia

-Cottages on wheels.
-They are softwood houses built on a chassis to be towed by a machine that can pull up to a maximum of 3.5 t.
-The houses are 2.54 m wide, 4 m high and between 4 and 7 m long, depending on the model and the customer's requirements.
+Shacks on wheels.
+They are resinous wood houses built on a chassis to be towed by a machine that can pull up to max.
+3.5 t.
+The houses are 2.54 m wide, 4 m high and between 4 and 7 m long, depending on the model and the client's requirements.
 The house is basically an open space with only a separate bathroom.
 They are well insulated and can be lived in both summer and winter.
 Builders of such houses we have in Oradea - Tiny Wunder House - or Miercurea Ciuc - Eco Tiny House.

 wooden houses